Monday, July 15, 2013

 Honorable Mentions:

-Oliver Reed, The Devils * Richard Attenborough, 10 Rillington Place * Michael Caine, Get Carter * Gene Hackman, The French Connection * Topol, Fiddler on the Roof * Gene Wilder, Willy Wonka * Bud Cort, Harold and Maude * Warren Beatty, McCabe and Mrs. Miller * Max Von Sydow, The Emigrants * Zoltán Latinovits, Szindbád
+Oliver Reed, The Devils * Richard Attenborough, 10 Rillington Place * Michael Caine, Get Carter * Gene Hackman, The French Connection * Topol, Fiddler on the Roof * Gene Wilder, Willy Wonka * Bud Cort, Harold and Maude * Warren Beatty, McCabe & Mrs. Miller * Max Von Sydow, The Emigrants * Zoltán Latinovits, Szindbád

 Best Actress: Jane Fonda, Klute